monsoonmaelstrom/book2/book2.md

 “Lisette, shut the hell up.”
 This comes from Gavin, who goes on to say, “Everyone is sick of listening to you bug Hazel about magic.
 Her most of all, I’m sure,” he mutters.

-“Wait, really?” she asks.
+“Wait, really?” she questions.

 “Yes.
 Notice how you’re the *only* one talking about it?”
-Gavin questions.
+Gavin demands.

 “Oh.”